evennia/evennia/docs/source/Links.md

 world, written by the co-creator of the original game *MUD*.
 Published in 2003 but it's still as relevant now as when it came out.
 Covers everything you need to know and then some.

-  When the rights to Designing Virtual Worlds returned to him, Richard Bartle made the PDF of his Designing Virtual Worlds freely available through his own website ([Richard Bartle](https://mud.co.uk/dvw/)).
-A direct link to the PDF can be found ([here](https://mud.co.uk/richard/DesigningVirtualWorlds.pdf)).
+  When the rights to Designing Virtual Worlds returned to him, Richard Bartle made the PDF of his Designing Virtual Worlds freely available through his own website ([Designing Virtual Worlds](https://mud.co.uk/dvw/)).
+A direct link to the PDF can be found [here](https://mud.co.uk/richard/DesigningVirtualWorlds.pdf).
 - Zed A. Shaw *Learn Python the Hard way* ([homepage](https://learnpythonthehardway.org/)) - Despite the imposing name this book is for the absolute Python/programming beginner.
 One learns the language by gradually creating a small text game!
 It has been used by multiple users before moving on to